-Trigonometry provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
-Trigonometry provides the foundation for common periodic functions that are encountered many disciplines, including music, engineering, medicine, and finance (and nearly all other STEM disciplines).
-Trigonometry consists of seven strands: Conics, Unit Circle, Geometry, Periodic Functions, Identities, Polar Coordinates, and Vectors.
-Students will also advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
+Pre-Calculus: Trigonometry provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
+Trigonometry provides the foundation for common periodic functions that are encountered in many disciplines, including music, engineering, medicine, finance, and nearly all other STEM disciplines.
+Trigonometry consists of six strands: Unit Circle; Triangles; Periodic Functions; Identities; Polar Coordinates and Complex Numbers; and Vectors.
+Students will advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
 A strong understanding of complex and imaginary numbers is a necessity for fields such as engineering and computer programming.

-The Process Standards for Mathematics apply throughout each course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
+The eight Process Standards for Mathematics apply throughout the course.
+Together with the content standards, the Process Standards prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.